geokrety/geokrety-website/CONTRIBUTING.label-templates.md

 `php` code allowing everyone to contribute to our label templates.

-We recommend usage of [Inkscape](https://inkscape.org/) (preferably version >= v1.0) which is available on GNU/Linux, Windows and macOS as it's what's used in the backed to render label pictures.
+We recommend usage of [Inkscape](https://inkscape.org/) (preferably version >= v1.0) which is available on GNU/Linux, Windows and macOS as it's what's used in the backend side to render label pictures.

 # Rules
 We expect new labels templates to respect some rules
 * If `user manual` is provided, the English version must be hardcoded.
 Use the text `User's manual: 1.
 Take this GeoKret.
 Please note down his Tracking Code.
 2. Hide in another cache.
 3. Register the trip at https://geokrety.org` as it's the one that's available in other languages.
-* Files are rendered using the `svg` dimensions (ratio of `1:1`), so take care to fit in normal paper size.
+* Files are rendered using the `svg` dimensions (ratio of `1:1`), so take care to make it fit in normal paper (A4) size.
 * We support dynamic generation of QRCodes containing direct link to the logging page including `Tracking Code`.
 For this, the template must include a specific placeholder.
 See [Adding QRCode](#adding-qrcode) section.
 * We do not yet support GeoKrety avatars inclusion (PR are welcome!)